ABCD-STUDY/ABCDWorkshop-reproducible-science/_episodes/02-imaging.md

 teaching: 50
 exercises: 0
 questions:
-- "How is the ABCD imaging data organized?"
 - "Everything about the Multi-Modal Processing Pipeline"
-- "Shared imaging data (Fast-Track, MiniProc)"
 objectives:
-- "Allow participants to understand the different data sharing channels for Fast-Track, MiniProc.
-Show how the fully processed data resource will look like."
+- "Allow participants to understand the processing steps used to compute the MiniProc and spreadsheet data."
 keypoints:
-- "Understanding the data processing pipeline used to analyze the data allows researchers to navigate the shared resources better."
+- "Understanding the data processing pipeline used to analyze the data allows researchers to navigate the shared resource and prevent duplications in processing steps."

 ---

 ## MMPS - The Multi-Modal Processing Stream

-## Compute cluster setup for ABCD

-## File system organization

-## Image data sharing Fast-Track

-## Image data sharing MiniProc
+The image processing pipeline used by the DAIC to calculate the shared image derived variables (tabulated data and minimally processed data).